During challenging economic times, Americans try to stretch their dollars. Food is a flexible budget expense that can be reduced when money is tight.

 - Did I stick to my shopping list, unless I found foods that were on sale or cheaper substitutes for other items on my list?

-- If I bought any extras, were they important for meeting my food needs?
+- If I purchased any extras, were they important for meeting my food needs?
 Were they real bargains?
 If not, were they healthy treats that were worth the money I spent on them?

 The most expensive food you buy is the food you throw away.
 You lose money every time you toss food in the garbage.
 Two main reasons that you throw away food are because it spoils or it passes its expiration date before you get around to eating it.
-According to a University of Arizona study, American households throw away about $600 worth of food annually.
-That is approximately 14 percent of the food they buy, and produce accounts for about one-fourth of that waste.
+According to the U.S. Department of Agriculture’s National Household Food Acquisition and Purchase Survey (FoodAPS), American households throw away about $1,866 worth of food annually.
+That is approximately 31.9 percent of the food they buy.

 Instead of throwing away overripe fruits and vegetables, find uses for them.
 For example, use overripe fruit like bananas in muffins, or freeze them for later use in fruit smoothies.
 The peeling of a frozen banana turns black and may look gross, but the inside is tasty and safe to eat.